tomduck/pandoc-fignos/README.md

 Usage
 -----

-To apply the filter during document processing, use the following option with pandoc:
+Use the following option with pandoc:

     --filter pandoc-fignos